The Pacemakers-Face to Face

 individually should implead in this matter.
 An adequate material needs to be placed before the Hon’ble Supreme Court to make the point that CGHS rates are not determined as ‘range of rates’ and are merely offer rates for those hospitals who wish to empanel with CGHS.
 These rates have not been determined by any legislated process or procedure.
 So the CGHS rates cannot be imparted a binding force.
 Moreover it won’t be fair to subject the healthcare providers to sub-optimally determined rates for none of their fault.
 The fault lies with the Central Government because it failed to determine the range of rates as per rule 9(ii).
 The doctors cannot be made to bear the brunt of lapses of the Government.
 I am sure that if proper submissions are made before the Hon’ble Supreme Court, the CGHS rates shall not be implemented as interim measure.

-However, the issue of validity of Rule 9(ii) must be put to judicial scrutiny in view of the High Court Judgment in our case, the SLP against which was dismissed by Hon’ble Supreme Court itself.
+However, the issue of validity of Rule 9(ii) must be put to judicial scrutiny in view of the High Court Judgment in our case, the SLP against which was dismissed by Hon’ble Supreme Court itself.5 Just like the notification in our case the making of Rule 9(ii) cannot be justified on perusal of relevant provisions of CEA and Constitution of India.

 The Pacemakers: Are you impleading in this case?